General Electric: Is Progress Their Most Important Product?

 GE's post-World War II slogan popularized by Ronald Reagan was catchy because it had the ring of truth.
 That generation of people in the U.S. had experienced GE's role in their progress (in convenience and in living standards)--from electric lighting to electric fans to "Hotpoint" stoves to refrigerators.

-The challenge for GE today is to apply digital technology to a new industrial era.
-GE has embraced the challenge to be the leading digital industrial.
+The opportunity for GE today is to apply digital technology to a new industrial era.
+GE has embraced the challenge to be the leading digital industrial company.
 This will require continuous adaptability, creativity and innovation.
 The company's website identifies the opportunity that's before them: "The Industrial Internet of Things is the next great wave of productivity, one that GE is uniquely positioned to lead."
-If GE can pull of this transformation, the old slogan (and the 125-year-old company) will receive new relevance.
+If GE can pull off this transformation, the old slogan (and the 125-year-old company) will find new relevance.

 (Company Research Report from Better Investing)